Genesis 23: Lessons from Sarah’s Death on Placing Your Hope in Heaven

 • Blot out the sins that others have done to you.
 Paul says that the lessons from the Old Testament are recorded for your instruction (1 Cor.
 10:10-11).
 By God’s example, you must forgive and forget the sins that others have made against you.
 If you don’t, He will not forgive your sins (Matt.
 6:15; Mk.
 11:26).
 Is there anyone you need to forgive?

-2. God Wants You to Mourn Your Lost Loved Ones, Yet Not Without Hope.
+2. God Wants You to Mourn Your Lost Loved Ones, But Not Without Hope.
 Gen. 23:2.

 Abraham mourns Sarah’s death3